Nathan Healy

 Leasing Solar Panels

-Fremont homeowners served by Pacific Gas & Electric (PG&E) have access to a Power Purchase Agreement (PPA) through Palmetto’s LightReach program.
-With a PPA, you pay only for the solar energy your panels actually produce — at a fixed rate per kilowatt-hour (kWh) — rather than a flat monthly fee.
-Because solar panels generate more electricity in summer than winter, your PPA payment will naturally vary by season, but your annual savings remain consistent.
+Fremont homeowners are served by Pacific Gas & Electric (PG&E), and through Palmetto’s LightReach program, a Power Purchase Agreement (PPA) is available in your area.
+With a PPA, you pay only for the solar energy your panels produce — at a set rate per kilowatt-hour (kWh) — rather than a fixed monthly amount.
+Because solar panels tend to produce more in summer, your solar bill will be a bit higher those months, with more savings to match.

 Go solar without the investment